haokai-zhao/MCFNet/README.md

 # MCTNet
-road segmentation
+Road segmentation.
-The code is about to open source
+The code is about to open source.